FiiLabs/block_explorer/README.md

 # block_explorer

-A backend server that synchronize meta chain data into a database
+A backend server that synchronize metaos chain data into a database

 # SetUp